PhilaeRoetta/PREDICT_PROJECT/README.md

 ## Current sources<a name="currentsources"></a>

 The software currently contains one source of leagues to predict: The French Elite Basketball.
-It currently processes message from one French forum The only language for message posting is French.
+It currently processes message from one French forum.
+The only language for message posting is French.

 To add more souces, read the full manual.

 ## Input tools and accounts<a name="inputtoolsaccounts"></a>